yuvalmGS/gigaspaces-wiki-jekyll/xap97net/nhibernate-external-data-source.markdown

 ## NHibernate Session Factory Configuration File

 NHibernate requires a session factory that creates new sessions over the database for each operation executed on it.
 You can create such a session factory, either with a configuration file or by code.
 This walkthrough demonstrates a simple configuration file for the session factory, over a MySQL database server into a database named dotnetpersistency.
-These parameters are configured in the {{Connection}} string property.
+These parameters are configured in the `Connection` string property.
 {code:xml}
 <?xml version="1.0" ?>
 <hibernate-configuration  xmlns="urn:nhibernate-configuration-2.2" >